 Note: UCW reserves the right to change fees without notice.
-Notice of changes will be given as far in advance as possible by means of a Calendar supplement and/or notice on the UCW website.
+Notice of changes will be given as far in advance as possible usually by means of notice on the UCW website.
 Fees paid are subject to the fee rates in effect at time of service.